-NO LANDING ZONES
+LANDING ZONES

-Before you fly here, you must familiarise yourself with the various No Landing Zones in the surrounding area.
+Before you fly here, you must familiarise yourself with the various Landing Zones in the surrounding area.

 These can be accessed via the Australian Site Guide